intelowlproject/docs/docs/IntelOwl/usage.md

 User events types:

 1. `Analyzable event`: the report entered refers to a single analyzable.
 2. `Ip wildcard event`: the report entered refers to a network.
-For each new analysis of IPs included in the network,  the report will also be added to the new IP.
+The report will impact both existing analyzables and new analyzables with IPs included in the network.
 3. `Domain wildcard event`: the report entered refers to a domain wildcard.
-For each new analysis of domain that matches the wildcard, the report will also be added to the new domain.
+The report will impact both existing analyzables and new analyzables for a domain that matches the wildcard.

 ### Add a new evaluation